paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 **(g)**

+(1)

+  (A) Except as provided in paragraph (2)—

+    (i) any amount collected under this chapter shall be credited first to reimburse the authority or other Federal entity that expended costs in support of the investigation or prosecution of the action, including any court or hearing costs; and

+    (ii) amounts reimbursed under clause (i) shall—

+      (I) be deposited in—

+        (aa) the appropriations account of the authority or other Federal entity from which the costs described in subparagraph (A) were obligated;

+        (bb) a similar appropriations account of the authority or other Federal entity; or

+        (cc) if the authority or other Federal entity expended nonappropriated funds, another appropriate account; and

+      (II) remain available until expended.

-(1) Except as provided in paragraph (2) of this subsection, any amount of penalty or assessment collected under this chapter shall be deposited as miscellaneous receipts in the Treasury of the United States.
+  (B) Any amount remaining after reimbursements described in subparagraph (A) shall be deposited as miscellaneous receipts in the Treasury of the United States.

 (2)